Mad (magazine): Foreign editions

 Conflicts over content have occasionally arisen between the parent magazine and its international franchisees.
-When a comic strip satirizing England's royal family was reprinted in a Mad paperback, it was deemed necessary to rip out the page from 25,000 copies by hand before the book could be distributed in Great Britain.
+When a comic strip satirizing the British royal family was reprinted in a Mad paperback, it was deemed necessary to rip out the page from 25,000 copies by hand before the book could be distributed in Great Britain.
 But Mad was also protective of its own editorial standards.
 Bill Gaines sent "one of his typically dreadful, blistering letters" to his Dutch editors after they published a bawdy gag about a men's room urinal.
 Mad has since relaxed its requirements, and while the U.S. version still eschews overt profanity, the magazine generally poses no objections to more provocative content.

 Other satiric-comics magazines

 Following the success of Mad, other black-and-white magazines of topical, satiric comics began to be published.
 Most were short-lived.
 The three longest-lasting were Cracked, Sick, and Crazy Magazine.
 These three and many others featured a cover mascot along the lines of Alfred E. Neuman.

 Color comic-book competitors, primarily in the mid-to-late 1950s, were Nuts!, Get Lost, Whack, Riot, Flip, Eh!, From Here to Insanity, and Madhouse; only the last of these lasted as many as eight issues, and some were canceled after an issue or two.
 Later color satiric comic books included Wild, Blast, Parody, Grin and Gag!.
 EC Comics itself offered the color comic Panic, produced by future Mad editor Al Feldstein.
 Two years after EC's Panic had ceased publication in 1956, the title was used by another publisher for a similar comic.

 In 1967, Marvel Comics produced the first of 13 issues of the comic book Not Brand Echh, which parodied the company's own superhero titles as well as other publishers.
 From 1973 to 1976, DC Comics published the comic Plop!, which featured Mad stalwart Sergio Aragonés and frequent cover art by Basil Wolverton.
 Another publisher's comic was Trash (1978) featured a blurb on the debut cover reading, "We mess with Mad (p.
 21)" and depicted Alfred E. Neuman with a stubbly beard; the fourth and last issue showed two bodybuilders holding up copies of Mud and Crocked with the frowning faces of Neuman and Cracked cover mascot Sylvester P. Smythe.

 Among other U.S. humor magazines that included some degree of comics art as well as text articles were former Mad editor Harvey Kurtzman's Trump, Humbug and Help!, as well as National Lampoon.

+In 2019 Mad contributor Andrew Goldfarb started Freaky, a humor magazine in tribute to Mad, featuring several other artists who had worked on Mad and Cracked.

 Virginia Commonwealth University's Cabell Library has an extensive collection of Mad along with other comic books and graphic novels.